-The Board of Directors of the AGG seeks nominations from its members for awards in the following categories:
+The Board of Directors of the AGG seeks nominations from its members for the 2019 awards in the following categories:

 The AGG Joseph Barnes Award was established by the American Glass Guild in 2008 and is a service award presented to individuals who serve the glass community with a kindness toward others and an enthusiasm for the glass industry.
 Artists, conservators, craftspeople, art historians, etc., are eligible.

 The AGG Nicholas Parrendo Lifetime Achievement Award was established in 2013 and acknowledges distinguished accomplishment and service over the whole of a career by those in the stained-glass field.
 Recipients inspire us with their vision, achievement, standards and leadership.
 Artists, conservators, craftspeople, art historians, etc., are eligible.